 Between 2017 and 2019, the consortium will organize four advanced training schools for PhD students and postdocs affiliated with the three partner institutions.
 The schools are open to external participants.
 The calls for participation for the schools will be posted on UPTAKE website.

-The first training school Post-communist transformations, models of development and implications for an emerging multi-order world takes place on 15-22 January 2017 at Kent.
+The first training school Post-communist transformations, models of development and implications for an emerging multi-order world took place on 15-22 January 2017 at Kent.